lightpack/docs/logging.md

 # Logging

-**Lightpack** ships with a PSR-3 compatible looger that is already configured as a service for you.
+**Lightpack** ships with a PSR-3 compatible logger that is already configured as a service for you.

 You can access the logger instance as service using `logger()` which gives an instance of `Lightpack\Logger\Logger`.